logzio/aws-cost-and-usage/README.md

 ## Searching in Logz.io

-All data that were sent from the lambda function will be under the type `billing`
+All logs that were sent from the lambda function will be under the type `billing`